82-year-old rescued after getting stuck in swamp on Staten Island

-NEW YORK (WABC) -- An 82-year-old man was rescued Thursday after getting stuck in a swamp on Staten Island.

-Police say the man decided to cut through a wooded area on Seaview Avenue while he was on his way to Staten Island University Hospital for medical treatment.
+Police say the man decided to cut through a wooded area in Ocean Breeze Park while he was on his way to Staten Island University Hospital for medical treatment.

 ----------